Lucinda Williams discography

-The discography of Lucinda Williams, an American singer, songwriter, and musician, consists of 14 studio albums, one live album, two video albums, and 25 singles, on Folkways Records, Smithsonian Folkways, Rough Trade Records, Chameleon, Mercury Records, Lost Highway Records, New West Records, Highway 20 Records, and Thirty Tigers.
+The discography of Lucinda Williams, an American singer, songwriter, and musician, consists of 15 studio albums, one live album, two video albums, and 25 singles, on Folkways Records, Smithsonian Folkways, Rough Trade Records, Chameleon, Mercury Records, Lost Highway Records, New West Records, Highway 20 Records, and Thirty Tigers.

 Williams released her first albums, Ramblin' on My Mind (1979) and Happy Woman Blues (1980), on Folkways Records and Smithsonian Folkways.
 In 1988, she signed with Rough Trade Records and released her self-titled third album, Lucinda Williams, to critical raves.
 Her fourth album, Sweet Old World, appeared four years later on Chameleon Records, to further critical acclaim.
 In 1998, Car Wheels on a Gravel Road was released by Mercury Records, to critical and commercial success.
-The album was certified Gold by the RIAA the following year, and remains her best selling album to date.
+The album was certified Gold by the RIAA the following year, and remains her best-selling album to date.

 After signing with Lost Highway records, Williams released the albums Essence (2001), World Without Tears (2003), West (2007), Little Honey (2008), and Blessed (2011), all to further critical and commercial success.
 Additionally, the live album Live @ The Fillmore was released in 2005.
 The double albums Down Where the Spirit Meets the Bone (2014) and The Ghosts of Highway 20 (2016) appeared on Williams' own Highway 20 Records label.
 In 2017, This Sweet Old World was released on Highway 20 Records in conjunction with Nashville, Tennessee based distribution company Thirty Tigers, followed by the critically acclaimed Good Souls Better Angels in 2020.
 Later that year, Williams began "Lu's Jukebox", a six-episode series of themed live performances.
+Williams's 15th studio album, Stories from a Rock n Roll Heart, was released in 2023.

-A collaborative album with Charles Lloyd and the Marvels, titled Vanished Gardens, appeared in 2018.
+A collaborative album with Charles Lloyd and the Marvels, titled Vanished Gardens, appeared in 2018 on the Blue Note Records label.